-The quantity of nitrogen voided per head in the excreta of a mixed population was calculated by the late Prof. Parkes as being 153 grains, equal to 186 grains of ammonia.
+The quantity of nitrogen voided per head daily in the excreta of a mixed population was calculated by the late Prof. Parkes as being 153 grains, equal to 186 grains of ammonia.
 The other valuable constituents of the excreta are phosphates and potash.
-A given weight of fæces is more valuable than the same weight of urine, in the proportion of about 10 to 6; but the weight of urine passed (in a mixed population) is nine or ten times as great as that of the fæces, consequently the total urine is worth about six times as much as the total fæces.
-The total Nitrogen voided annually by an individual of a mixed population is taken as being equivalent to 10 fb of ammonia, worth 6s.
+A given weight of fæces is more valuable than the same weight of urine, in the proportion of about ten to six; but the weight of urine passed daily (in a mixed population) is about sixteen times as great as that of the fæces, consequently the total urine is worth about ten times as much as the total fæces.
+The total Nitrogen voided annually by an individual of a mixed population is taken as being equivalent to 10 lb of ammonia, worth 6s.
 8d.
-Higher values have been given by various authorities, but it is better to take the lower estimated value, especially as it was stated by the late Dr. Voelcker that nitrogenous organic matters (in which form the nitrogen of sewage principally exists) is worth considerably less than ready made ammoniacal salts.
-The value of potash is 2d. per fb, and of phosphate of lime 1d. per fb, but the amounts of these constituents in the excreta are very small.
+Higher values have been given by various authorities, but it is better to take the lower estimated value, especially as it was stated by the late Dr. Voelcker that nitrogenous organic matters (in which form the nitrogen of sewage principally exists) is worth considerably less than readymade ammoniacal salts.
+The value of potash is 2d. per The and of phosphate of lime 1d. per The but the amounts of these constituents in the excreta are very small.

-The estimated or theoretical money value, then, of the excretal refuse of an individual of a mixed population for one year, may be taken as being from 6s.
+The estimated or theoretical money value, then, of the excretal refuse of an individual of a mixed population for one year may be taken as being from 6s.
 8d. to 7s.
-It is very evident that it must be impossible to realize practically any such value, because it is impossible to collect the whole of the urine and fæces pure, i.e., unmixed with other substances, which greatly detract from the value because they are agriculturally worthless.
+It is very evident that it must be impossible to realise practically any such value, because it is impossible to collect the whole of the urine and fæces free from admixture with other substances, which greatly detract from the value because they are agriculturally worthless.

-Fæces and urine, especially when mixed, as in cesspools, privies, and sewers, rapidly undergo putrefactive changes, giving rise to the formation of fœtid gases (organic vapours, ammonium sulphide, etc.).
-The urea (CO $(NH_2)2$ ) of the urine decomposes, giving rise to carbonate of ammonia; and so rapid is this change, that it is probable that even in the best sewered town, all the urea of the urine in the sewage has been converted into ammonia before the arrival of the sewage at the outfall.
+Fæces and urine, especially when mixed, as in cesspools, privies, and sewers, rapidly undergo putrefactive changes, giving rise to the formation of fœtid gases (organic vapours, ammonium sulphide, &c.)
+The urea (CO(NH2)2) of the urine decomposes, giving rise to carbonate of ammonia-CO(NH2)2+2H2O=(NH4)2CO3; and so rapid is this change, that it is probable that even in the best sewered town, all the urea of the urine in the sewage has been converted into ammonia before the arrival of the sewage at the outfall.